RichardJohnNowell/Only-Analog-secondhand-records-/README.md

   <!--- testing using speed page insights --->
 Throughout the build process, the coding was tested using VS Code and online validators.
 The deployed project was built on a Dell machine running Linux and extensive use of Gitpod and its development server.
 How the site responded was tested using a
-Windows 10 laptop running Firefox, an iPad running Safari and a Samsung running Chrome.
+Windows 10 laptop running Firefox, an iPad running Safari and a Samsung smartphone running Chrome.

 Each of the eight pages was tested using Page Speed Insights mobile and desktop options.
 All scored 100% on 'accessibility' and 'search engine optimisation'.
 All scored in the high nineties for 'good practice'.
 Performance was good using the desktop option, though on some of the pages measuring mobile performance, scores could be a lot better.
 This might well be because they are measured against a Moto G4, a rather obsolete model.
   <!--- homepage mobile --->